loodakrawa/SpriterDotNet/README.md

 ## Project Status ##

-The project has been slightly neglected lately due to life circumstances but I plan to make up for it soon (from June/July 2019 onwards) and fix all reported issues and implement version 2.0 with the development philosophy inspired by the fantastic [Handmade Hero](https://handmadehero.org/).
+I'm working on version 2.0 inspired with the development philosophy inspired by the fantastic [Handmade Hero](https://handmadehero.org/).
+I'll try to implement all the current open issues in version 2.0.

 ## About ##